fattyageboy/BerthCare/docs/V9-signature-upload-endpoints.md

 ## Overview

 Implemented the signature upload flow using S3 pre-signed URLs for secure, direct-to-S3 uploads.
-This two-step process generates a pre-signed URL for the mobile app to upload digital signatures directly to S3, then records the signature URL in the visit documentation.
-Supports caregiver, client, and family signatures with file size validation (max 1MB).
+This two-step process generates a pre-signed URL for the mobile app to upload digital signatures directly to S3, then records the signature URL in the appropriate slot on the visit documentation.
+Supports caregiver, client, and family signatures with file size validation (max 1MB) so each visit can maintain distinct signatures per role.

 ---